-When the Dyson Supersonic Hair Dryer launched, everyone got excited.
-Could the forward-thinking British technology company do for hair dryers what it did for vacuums—you know, make them cool?
-But then we saw the price tag and were just confused.
-After all, £299 is a ballsy amount to attach to a gadget that historically sells for £200 maximum (maximum!).
-Especially when you're a brand known for making vacuums—yes, carpets are kinda hairy, but it's different.
+When the Dyson Supersonic Hair Dryer first launched, everyone got excited.
+Could the forward-thinking British technology company do for hairdryers what it did for vacuums?
+(You know, make them cool?)
+But after seeing the price tag, we were confused.
+After all, £299 is a ballsy amount to attach to a gadget that historically sells for £200 maximum.
+Especially when you're a brand known for making vacuums.
+Yes, carpets are kinda hairy, but it's different.

-The thing is that a conventional motor in a hair dryer is big and heavy and only spins at 30,000 rpm.
-Dyson decided if it was to change the hair dryer game, it needed to invent its own motor.
+The thing is that a conventional motor in a hairdryer is big, heavy and only spins at 30,000 rpm.
+Dyson decided if it was to change the hairdryer game, it needed to invent its own motor.
 The company builds motors for vacuum cleaners, so they know what they're doing, but they just had to make it small.
-When you realise that both vacuum cleaners and hair dryers run on motors, it doesn't seem so bizarre that Dyson has entered the beauty and grooming space after all.
+When you realise that both vacuum cleaners and hairdryers run on motors, it doesn't seem so bizarre that Dyson has entered the beauty and grooming space after all.

 The motor that made it into the Dyson Supersonic is just 27mm and spins at 110,000 rpm.
 By making the motor smaller, the brand could place it in the handle rather than on top of the dryer, which is why conventional dryers feel top-heavy and cumbersome.
 Despite its tiny size, you would expect a motor that powerful to be noisy.
 The sound is still there, but a lot of it is emitted at a higher frequency (which is inaudible to humans, so it seems much quieter).

-Still not convinced?
-Here's the link to shop that Staud bag instead…
+Still not convinced spending £299 on a hairdryer is worth it?
+Here's the link to shop that Staud bag instead.